 which speaks to their lack of boundaries.
 Disappointment

-with their current love, can trigger phone calls or unplanned,
+them, can trigger phone calls or unplanned, impromptu visits with

-impromptu visits with you!
-If you've had a bunch of 'hang-ups' on
+you!
+If you've had a bunch of 'hang-ups' on your answering machine

-your answering machine or voicemail, these could be the unrestrained,
+or voicemail, these could be the unrestrained, juvenile

-At some point, you'll probably have to set firm parameters and limits
+you'll have to set firm parameters and limits for the Borderline

 issues typically draw intense media exposure, due to their bizarre